P-AGraham/PSI/Essay/Notes.md

 method 2: Use state operator correspondance (Is state operator correspondance only valid on a spherical quantization).
 Suppose the CFT Data is close to the low energy spectrum of the CFT data

 Problem of method 2: Does not provide the OPE coefficients
 Solution: Express the local lattice operators in terms of CFT operators.
+Then, use the OPE coefficients for the lattoce operators to approximate the ope coefficient of the CFT operators involved in the decomposition.

+The structure constants (OPE coefficients) show uo in the three point functions of primary operators.